DaleBingham/microservices-synchronous/inventoryapi/README.md

 # Client API using NodeJS and PostgreSQL
 This is a single Node API microservice with PostgreSQL backend as a POC.
 It is to show how to do a single API around a particular domain with a database that is its own in a separate programming language and database server.
 This requires Docker, NodeJS v 10.0 or later, and a web browser to run.
 Optionally you can use a SQL tool such as pgAdmin 4 to view the database if you so desire.

+## Run the NodeJS Container
+* run 'docker build -t inventoryapi .' from the inventoryapi directory to build the image
+* run 'docker run -p xxxx:8080 -d --rm --name inventoryapi inventoryapi' to start the API by itself

 ## Database Container
 * run the 'docker build -t inventoryapidb .' from within the database directory of inventoryapi
 * run the database: 'docker run -d --rm --name inventoryapidb -p 5432:5432 inventoryapidb'